Driver Education FAQs

 4. How is driver education structured in Georgia?

 Georgia’s driver education program is comprised of two components—a theoretical component and a practical component.
 The theoretical component consists of a minimum of 30 hours of instruction, which teens can acquire either in a classroom environment or via the web through any of the DDS-approved online courses.
-The practical, or behind-the-wheel component, can be obtained under the supervision of a DDS-certified instructor or through use of the complimentary DDS Parent/Teen Driving Guide.
+The practical, or behind-the-wheel component, can be obtained under the supervision of a DDS-certified instructor or through use of the complimentary Parent/Teen Driving Guide.

 There are two ways to complete each component, resulting in four methods of satisfying the driver education requirements.
 Please refer to theon our website.